evillemez/kb/README.md

 To run ergogen locally, connect to the container and run it: `node ergogen/src/cli.js input/elv.yml -o output/elv`

 ## References

+The one guide to rule them all: https://flatfootfox.com/ergogen-introduction/

 Videos (Ben Vallack)